pingcap/blog/why-benchmarking-distributed-databases-is-so-hard.md

 ### The status quo

 It's fairly common to see articles touting benchmarks gathered off big cloud machines in fairly small deployments.
 The author will go over the deployment specifications, then run a few tools like Yahoo!
-Cloud Serving Benchmark (YCSB) and Transaction Processing Performance Council Benchmark C (TCP-C), and show off some graphs comparing the outcomes to either other versions or other products.
+Cloud Serving Benchmark (YCSB) and Transaction Processing Performance Council Benchmark C (TPC-C), and show off some graphs comparing the outcomes to either other versions or other products.

 This is pretty awesome, actually.